into your inbox

 Maria Sharapova was born in 1987 in Belarus, but she started playing tennis as a young child in Sochi, where her parents had moved after the Chernobyl accident.
 Her father, Yuri, took her to Florida when she was only seven years old to give her the best chance to become a professional tennis player.
 This happened quickly, as young Sharapova turned pro at the age of 14, and after a year on the tour, she was already inside the top 200.

-In her early career, Maria Sharapova was often compared to Anna Kournikova: both players were Russian, they were both successful and famous at a very young age, and they also shared a similar physical appearance, being both tall and blonde.
-Young Maria always dismissed the comparison, as Kournikova had never claimed a professional title and, through the years, had become more of a model than a tennis player, a turn of career that Sharapova was not interested in.
+In her early career, Sharapova was often compared to Anna Kournikova: both players were Russian, they were both successful and famous at a very young age, and they also shared a similar physical appearance, being both tall and blonde.
+Young Maria always dismissed the comparison, as Kournikova had never claimed a professional title and, through the years, had become more of a model than a tennis player, a turn of career that Sharapova was not interested in, at least at the time.

 Sharapova claimed a second Grand Slam crown at the US Open in 2006, defeating Justine Henin in the final (6-4, 6-4).
 In 2007, after she finished runner-up to Serena Williams at the Australian Open (6-1, 6-2), Sharapova, struggling with shoulder pain, had only claimed one title (in San Diego, defeating Patty Schnyder in the final (6-3, 2-6, 6-0).